Duper: The format that's super!

 int8: 1_2_3_4_5,

-Non-negative integer values may also be expressed in hexadecimal, octal, or binary.
-In these formats, leading + is not allowed and leading zeros are allowed (after the prefix).
-Hex values are case-insensitive.
+Non-negative integer values may also be expressed in hexadecimal (0x...), octal (0o...), or binary (0b...).
+In these formats, plus or minus signs + or - are not allowed, but leading zeros (after the prefix) are allowed.
+Hexadecimal values are case-insensitive.
 Underscores are allowed between digits (but not between the prefix and the value).

 {